kfjahnke/envutil/README.md

 # Parameters for mounted image input

+When --mount or --facet are given, this overrides any --input parameter you may have passed - you wouldn't, usually, but leave 'input' unset if you use a mounted image as input.

 ## --mount IMAGE PROJECTION HFOV  load non-environment source image

 envutil can 'mount' images in various projections and hfov which may only cover